pixelnest/pixelnest.github.io/tutorials/unity-touch-controls/index.md

 We will cover the basics of touch controls on mobile devices.

-Developing for a mobile platform require you to have an appropriate device and the full SDK installed on your computer.
+Developing for a mobile platform requires you to have an appropriate device and the full SDK installed on your computer.

 No wonder: deploying on iOS require you to have a Mac with Xcode.

 Same for Android and Windows Phone: you need to have a working copy of the SDK.

-If you are really new to mobile development, follow the official developer documentation and make a "Hello World" app to ensure the SDK is properly working.
+If you are really new to mobile development, follow the official developer documentation and make an "Hello World" app to ensure that the SDK is properly working.

 Here are the official places to find those resources: